 What is the ELP?

-The Emerging Leaders Program (ELP) offers first-semester freshmen and transfer students a unique way to learn about and practice leadership while engaging with both the Binghamton University and local communities.
+The Emerging Leaders Program (ELP) offers first-semester freshmen and transfer students entering in the fall semester a unique way to learn about and practice leadership while engaging with both the Binghamton University and local communities.
 Through the ELP, you can get a jump-start on exploring and taking advantage of the varied leadership experiences at your fingertips.
 Many past ELP participants have gone on to hold leadership roles in a variety of settings within the Binghamton University community.
 It is not required that ELP new student participants have held a prior leadership position. . . a desire to learn about leadership and to take initiative for your personal growth and development is the key!

 - Connect to both Binghamton University and local community resources